 Master of Divinity (MDiv)

 The Master of Theology (ThM) affords the opportunity for further study to those who have completed an MDiv.
 The Doctor of Ministry (DMin) Program offers advanced level theological reflection and research on the practice of ministry.
-The Master of Arts in Theology (MA in Theology), and Doctor of Philosophy (PhD) in Theology programs are designed to provide a research-oriented education to women and men preparing to teach and pursue research in universities, seminaries, or schools of theology.
+The Master of Arts in Theological Studies (MA in Theological Studies), and Doctor of Philosophy (PhD) in Theological Studies programs are designed to provide a research-oriented education to women and men preparing to teach and pursue research in universities, seminaries, or schools of theology.

 DMin applications will be accepted until November 24, 2017.